web-platform-tests/rfcs/rfcs/require_webdriver_bidi.md

 The `require_webdriver_bidi` property has to be passed from `SourceFile` through `TestharnessTest` to `Test`, where it can be consumed by specific test runners.

 The `require_webdriver_bidi` property is a flag that indicates that the test requires testdriver BiDi API support.
 This property is used by the test runner to determine which tests to run and how to configure the test session.

+> [!NOTE]
-Note that not having that flag does not require implementation to restrict BiDi.
+> Not having that flag does not require implementation to restrict BiDi.

 The `require_webdriver_bidi` property can be set in the test source file, either `.html` or `.js`.
 The [SourceFile](https://github.com/web-platform-tests/wpt/blob/9395d384f5c69a9a3a7fc4de04249f77500b2d3f/tools/manifest/sourcefile.py#L503) object reads that property and passes it to the [TestharnessTest](https://github.com/web-platform-tests/wpt/blob/9395d384f5c69a9a3a7fc4de04249f77500b2d3f/tools/manifest/item.py#L169) object.
 The `TestharnessTest` object then passes the `require_webdriver_bidi` property to the `Test` object.